mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 ---

 ### 5. Update, initialize, format, and validate, plan and apply the template

+For a walkthrough of this section, see the video **Terraform: Demo / Lab Walkthrough Update through applying & Update and apply**.

 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |